-CFNE is not federally regulated although we are a U.S. Treasury certified Community Development Financial Institution.
-Social investment loans are not insured by any government agencies (like the FDIC) but one should look at our fund’s history.
-As an unregulated lender we have flexibility to offer products that meet cooperatives’ needs.
+For our investors the difference is that social investment loans are not insured by any government agencies (like the FDIC), but one should look at our fund’s history.
 Since our founding in 1975, no investor has lost any money.

 What is a Community Development Financial Institution (CDFI)?